siberoloji/siberoloji.github.io/content/en/docs/programming/jetpack-compose/400-2025-03-04-using-hilt-for-dependency-injection-in-jetpack-compose.md

 In modern Android development, managing dependencies efficiently is crucial for building scalable, maintainable, and testable applications.
 Dependency Injection (DI) is a design pattern that helps achieve these goals by decoupling the creation of objects from their usage.
 Jetpack Compose, Android's modern toolkit for building native UIs, has gained significant traction due to its declarative approach and ease of use.
 However, integrating dependency injection into Compose can be challenging, especially when dealing with complex dependency graphs.

 Hilt, a dependency injection library built on top of Dagger, simplifies the process of DI in Android applications.
 It provides a standardized way to manage dependencies, reducing boilerplate code and making it easier to inject dependencies into Compose components.
-In this blog post, we'll explore how to use Hilt for dependency injection in Jetpack Compose, covering the setup, basic usage, and best practices.
+In this article, we'll explore how to use Hilt for dependency injection in Jetpack Compose, covering the setup, basic usage, and best practices.

 ## What is Dependency Injection?